 Emails and texts used for marketing

 Generally speaking, for most businesses emails are well suited for marketing because they are non-intrusive.
 The recipient is not ambushed and they can review your marketing email at the time of their choosing.
-Email is a great vehicle to convey information and to encourage the recipient to take action.
+Email is a great vehicle to convey information and encourage the recipient to take action.
 Perfect for marketing and follow-up.

 Text messages, on the other hand, should be carefully considered before using in marketing.